evantwidwell/war-game-refactor/README.md

     - Wars ending in the same suit do not trigger suit-up

 This assignment will be judged by your ability to complete two goals:
-1. Refactor the game into a more readable and robust format, utilizing more sophisticated coding practices.
+1. Refactor the game into a more readable and robust format, utilizing more sophisticated coding practices, with automated tests to ensure consistent behavior.
-2. Implement additional 'house rules' into the game.
+2. Implement an additional 'house rule' into the game.

 ### Starting Implementation
 When the game is run there are a few optional flags